Meanwhile, I thought I'd put up a post about a practical home improvement. I thought of the idea after reading this article.

-To be honest, most of these internet-connected things don't seem particularly useful or practical.
-Most of them are easily hacked, so that random hackers and/or governments may be able to watch what you do in the privacy of your own home.
+However, to be frank, most of these internet-connected things don't seem particularly useful or practical.
+Most of them have little or no security, and therefore random amateur hackers and/or governments can gain access.
 Worse, if your door lock or garage door opener is IoT, you might as well have left your key in the door lock.

 There's a term for this type of Fail.
 It's not the Internet of Things.
 It's the Internet of S**t.
-Very few of these IoT devices are secure, and if your home network digital security is not absolutely perfect, somebody can easily hack their way into your house and/or observe your family in your own living room.
+Very few of these IoT devices are secure.
+Furthermore, if your home network security is not absolutely perfect, somebody can easily hack their way into your house and/or observe your family in your own living room.

 So far, so good on IoT devices, right?
 For the above reasons, I'm exceedingly skeptical of them.
 That said, I do have one IoT device, and am thinking of building and installing another.

 The IoT device that I'm using right now is a smoke detector for the shop.
 I chose to install a NEST Carbon Monoxide and smoke detector in the shop, because I'm not there most of the time.
 I installed this when I added the furnace, because since that time combustion has been taking place routinely while I wasn't in attendance.
 My assumption was this: By the time anyone noticed a problem in the shop, it would already have been engulfed, if not completely burned up.